-Micro-park network & arts trail (Phase 1 - R&D phase)
+Micro-park network & arts trail

-The stories and history of Manor Royal will be used by artists to help interpret and inspire a trail of micro-parks to form a network to improve facilities, seating, outdoor meeting spaces, public realm, wayfinding and a stronger sense of place using details of the products, places and people that have made and make Manor Royal what it is.
+The stories and history of Manor Royal will be used by artists to create a trail of micro-parks forming a network of improved facilities, seating, outdoor meeting spaces, public realm, wayfinding and a stronger sense of place using details of the products, places and people that have made and make Manor Royal what it is.

 Maybe your company has been here for years, maybe you know a long-serving member of staff (maybe you are one), maybe you know who did what where, maybe you have a funny story about meeting your first love here or of a memorable staff party back in the day.
 Maybe your mum or dad, friends or relations used to work here and have a stack of photos to go along with a bucket-load of memories.